NEA RESEARCH LABS: Program Description

 Each NEA Research Lab will work with the Arts Endowment Project Director, and through the Arts Endowment Project Director with other agency staff as appropriate, on all aspects of the project.
 The Arts Endowment’s Project Director will be the Director of Research & Analysis or a designated official within the Office of Research & Analysis.
 The NEA Research Lab will consult with, and will secure the approval of, the Arts Endowment Project Director in carrying out the responsibilities below.

 Each NEA Research Lab will design and execute:

 Research Agenda, Keystone Study, and Related Projects

-Develop a multiyear research agenda to be completed within the period of performance.
+Develop and refine a multiyear research agenda in one of three topic areas (see next bullet below) to be completed within the period of performance.
 The research agenda may include, but need not be limited to: key research questions, including an evidence-based rationale and/or hypothesis for each question; research designs, methods, and personnel that will be used to answer the questions; project schedules; a list of products that will result; and an annotated references list.
 The final research agenda should show alignment with the Arts Endowment’s own research agenda.

-Plan and conduct a keystone research study, or series of studies, in one of the three topic areas below.
-At least two of the questions within the proposed topic area below must be addressed.
+Choosing from one of the three following topic areas (see below), plan and conduct a keystone research study or series of studies in the topic area.
+At least two of the research questions within the proposed topic area below must be addressed.